There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 Both publishers and advertisers benefit from preferred deals.
 By working together directly, publishers and advertisers are able to work around the private auction, negotiate a fixed CPM, and sell their exclusive media personally to their choice of advertisers.

 Since ad inventory is negotiated at a fixed price beforehand, advertisers don’t have any surprises when it comes to the cost of their ad space.
-They know when, where, and how many people their ads will be served based on the agreed rate.
+They know when, where, and to how many people their ads will be served based on the agreed rate.
 This type of sales inventory is more closely related to the old way of trading ad space with a direct sales team.
 Third-party companies and a particular set of platforms are required to add control and ensure delivery.

 The rise of the private marketplace

 If you’re anything like other advertisers, you want more control over your data.
 When and where your ads are served are just as important as those who see it.
 The rising concern over advertising fraud and brand safety in the open market also has many buyers rethinking their programmatic strategies.
-Buyers aren’t just shifting to automated technology; the industry is also moving towards marketplaces that can guarantee relevant, high-quality locations – every time.
+Buyers aren’t just shifting to automated technology; the industry is also moving toward marketplaces that can guarantee relevant, high-quality locations – every time.

 Why buyers should care about the private marketplace